ShaneCurcuru/shaneslides/apachecon/WhoFundsFOSSFoundations-ComCode2024.md

 template: logorb
 # Resources

-All data and resources are my open source projects!
+All data and resources are in these open source projects!

 ## [FOSSSustainability.com/ComCode](https://fosssustainability.com/comcode)
 ## [FOSSFoundation.info](https://fossfoundation.info/)